donnie3237/dose-blog/src/content/blog/rust.md

 tags:
   - rust
 description:
-  "EXAMPLE POST: ทาวริ เป็นเฟรมเวิร์คสำหรับสร้าง เนทีฟแอพ สำหรับมือถือ และ PC นอกจากนี้มันยังมีประสิทธิภาพที่ไม่ธรรมดาด้วยภาษา Rust"
+  "EXAMPLE POST: I just founed alot of big tech company are using rust and to day im gonna talk to you"
 ---

 ## Why many company using Rust
-&nbsp;&nbsp; i just founed alot of big tech company are using rust and to day im gonna talk to you
+&nbsp;&nbsp; I just founed alot of big tech company are using rust and to day im gonna talk to you

 ### this is the reason why rust is great programming language
 - Memory safe and fast
 - powerful community and scaleable
--
+- ready for production

 ### Android 14
-&nbsp;&nbsp;alphabet company(Google) using rust in Android OS
+&nbsp;&nbsp;alphabet company(Google) using rust in Android14 OS like bare metal process find it <a href="https://security.googleblog.com/2023/10/bare-metal-rust-in-android.html">More</a>

 ### Windows 12
-&nbsp;&nbsp; Microsoft using rust
+&nbsp;&nbsp; Microsoft using rust from C,C++ for safe memory and scaleable application in century of AI find out <a href="https://www.theregister.com/2023/04/27/microsoft_windows_rust/">More</a>

+### Grok
+&nbsp;&nbsp; X.ai(Elon musk team) using rust to make LLM machine learning in Rust and it's cool and safe cost <a href="https://www.x.ai">More</a>